pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 ## Organization Access

-To become a member of a Pulumi organization, you must be invited by an existing Pulumi organization administrator, or you must submit a request to the administrator for approval.
+To become a member of a Pulumi organization, you must be invited by an existing Pulumi organization administrator or submit a request to the administrator for approval.
-In addition, depending you may also need to be a member of the third-party organization or group backing the Pulumi organization.
+In addition, you may also need to be a member of the third-party organization or group backing the Pulumi organization.

 For example, to become a member of a Pulumi organization backed by a GitLab Group, you must associate a GitLab identity with your Pulumi account, and also